almasurantor/snowy-abundant-lunge/README.md

 ## What's in this project?

-← `README.md`: That's this file, where you can tell people what your cool website does and how you built it.
+← `index.html`: This is the home page, which gives customers a first look at our website

-← `index.html`: This is the main web page for your site.
-The HTML defines the structure and content of the page using _elements_.
-You'll see references in the HTML to the JS and CSS files.
-Try clicking the image in the center of the page!
+← `project.html`: This is the main web page, where costomers can browse through our products

-← `project.html`:
+← `aboutme.html`: This page is where I talk about myself and the purpose of this website

-← `aboutme.html`:
+← `contact.html`: This page includes ways customers can contact us as well as our socials

-← `contact.html`:
+← `message.html`: This a form, where customers can contact us for any reason

-← `message.html`:
+← `style.css`: This is where I styled all my pages to awesome!